-- Windows XP Professional - Windows XP Home Edition - Under Windows XP, click "Start > Control Panel > Network Connections". - Right-click on the "Wireless Networks".
-Ensure the "Use Windows to configure my wireless network settings" check box is checked. - 3.
-Under the "Wireless Networks" tab, click the "Configure" button. - For a home or small business user, select "WPA-PSK" under "Network Administration".
+- In systems running Windows XP, click "Start > Control Panel > Network Connections". - Right-click on the "Wireless Networks" tab.
+The "Wireless Network Connection Properties" screen appears.
+Ensure the "Use Windows to configure my wireless network settings" box is checked. - 3.
+Under the "Wireless Networks" tab, click the "Configure" button, and you will see the client card properties screen. - 4.
+For a home or small business user, select "WPA-PSK" under "Network Administration" - 5.
+Select "TKIP" or "AES" under "Date Encryption".
+This setting will have to be identical to the G Wireless Router or access point that you set up. - 6.
+Type in your encryption key in the "Network key" box.